The Baltimore Student Exchange Program (BSEP)

 Graduation Day Photos

 Grad Images will take professional photos of each graduate as you cross the stage and shake President Jenkins’ hand.
-To receive the proofs and have an opportunity to order these photos, you must complete your contact information (personal email or mailing address) on the back of the name card you will receive when you check in on the library quad.
+To receive the proofs and have an opportunity to order these photos, you must complete your contact information (personal email or mailing address) on the back of the name card you will receive when you check in at the PEC Fitness Center student check-in desk.

 Class of 2026 Digital Presentation